Mocha2007/mochalib/README.md

 * matrixadd - adds two matrices
 * matrixdiv - multiplies one matrix by the inverse of another
 * matrixmul - multiplies two matrices
+* matrixsub - subtracts two matrices
 * matrixscalar - multiplies a matrix by a scalar
+* rmatrix - creates an mxn matrix with random values between 0 and 1
 * transpose - finds the transposition of a matrix
+* zero - finds the zero matrix with n rows